OrganicityEu/organicityeu.github.io/docs/tools/sensinact/index.md

 ### Conclusion

-We have presented the architecture of the sensiNact Gateway, and the way it is integrated into the OC Platform.
+We have presented the architecture of the Eclipse sensiNact Gateway, and the way it is integrated into the OC Platform.
 We also have introduced its resource model, since it is used in the studio as well.

 To help experimenters start easily using the Studio, we are providing “Gateways as a Service” for the OrganiCity project.
 They are Gateways available in the cloud, and configured for interacting with OrganiCity devices.